dedenker/Install-OpenCV/README.md

 ### ArchLinux
-if your system is RedHat, run the commands below.
+if your system is ArchLinux, run the commands below.
 ```
 $ cd ArchLinux
 $ chmod +x *
-$ ./opencv2_4_0.sh
+$ ./opencv3_2_0.sh
 ```